bagder/http2-explained/en/part8.md

 Over the years web developers and web development environments have gathered a full toolbox of tricks and tools to work around problems with HTTP 1.1, recall that I outlined  some of them in the beginning of this document as a justification for http2.

 Lots of those workarounds that tools and developers now use by default and without thinking, will probably hurt http2 performance or at least not really take advantage of http2's new super powers.
 Spriting and inlining should most likely not be done with http2.
-Sharding will probably be detrimental to http2 as it will probably benefit from using less connections.
+Sharding will probably be detrimental to http2 as it will probably benefit from using fewer connections.

 A problem here is of course that web sites and web developers need to develop and deploy for a world that in the short term at least, will have both HTTP1.1 and http2 clients as users and to get maximum performance for all users can be challenging without having to offer two different front-ends.